TelekomAustriaGroup/DevelopmentManifesto/README.md

 > Takes an opinionated view of building production-ready Spring applications.
 Spring Boot favors convention over configuration and is designed to get you up and running as quickly as possible.

 Consult the [Spring Boot reference docs](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) for details on Spring Boot.

+As described above, the overall goal is to pack your application services into single fat JARs that have all their dependencies included and can be started via `java -jar MyShinyTagService.jar`

 #### Build Process